 July 23, 2010

-— Sixty years ago on Saturday morning, a 62-foot rocket stood ready to launch from the east coast of Florida, destined to make history -- not so much for where it was going, but for where it was departing.
+— Sixty years ago Saturday morning (July 24), a 62-foot rocket stood ready to launch from the east coast of Florida, destined to make history — not so much for where it was going, but for where it was departing.

 Bumper 8, a two-stage vehicle built from a U.S.-modified, World War II-captured German V-2 missile and a sounding rocket upper-stage, became the first to liftoff from what is now known as Cape Canaveral.